-Ethical standards in social work have matured significantly in recent years.
-As in most professions, social work's principal code of ethics has evolved from a brief, broadly worded document to a detailed, comprehensive guide to ethical practice.
-This article summarizes the diverse purposes and functions of professional codes of ethics and the historical trends and changes in social work's codes of ethics.
-The key components of the NASW Code of Ethics—the code's preamble, broad ethical principles, and more specific ethical standards—are described.
+Ethical standards in social work have matured significantly since the profession’s formal inauguration in the late 19th century.
+As in most professions, social work’s principal code of ethics has evolved from a brief, broadly worded document to a detailed, comprehensive guide to ethical practice.
+This article summarizes the diverse purposes and functions of professional codes of ethics and the historical trends and changes in social work’s codes of ethics.
+The key components of the NASW Code of Ethics—the code’s preamble, broad ethical principles, and more specific ethical standards—are described.

 One of the hallmarks of a profession is its willingness to establish ethical standards to guide practitioners’ conduct (Greenwood, 1957; Hall, 1968; Lindeman, 1947).
 Ethical standards are created to address ethical issues in practice and to provide guidelines for determining what ethically acceptable or unacceptable behavior is.

 Like other professions such as medicine, nursing, law, psychology, counseling, and engineering, social work has developed a comprehensive set of ethical standards.
-These standards have evolved over time, reflecting significant changes in the broader culture and in social work's mission, methods, and priorities.
-They address a wide range of issues, including, for example, social workers' handling of confidential information and electronic communications, dual relationships and boundary issues, conflicts of interest, informed consent, termination of services, administration, supervision, education and training, research, and political action.
+These standards have evolved over time, reflecting significant changes in the broader culture and in social work’s mission, methods, and priorities.
+They address a wide range of issues, including, for example, social workers’ handling of confidential information and electronic communications, delivery of services remotely using online technology, dual relationships and boundary issues, conflicts of interest, informed consent, documentation, termination of services, administration, supervision, education and training, research, and political action.

 Ethical standards in social work appear in various forms.
-The NASW Code of Ethics (NASW, 2008) is the most visible compilation of the profession's ethical standards.
-Ethical standards can also be found in codes of ethics developed by other social work organizations (for example, the National Association of Black Social Workers [NABSW] and the Clinical Social Work Association [CSWA]), regulations promulgated by state legislatures and licensing boards, and codes of conduct adopted by social service organizations and other employers.
-In addition, social work literature contains many discussions on ethical norms in the profession (Banks, 2012; Barsky, 2010; Dolgoff, Harrington, & Loewenberg, 2012; Reamer, 2006, 2013).
+The NASW Code of Ethics (NASW, 2017) is the most visible compilation of the profession's ethical standards.
+Ethical standards can also be found in codes of ethics developed by other social work organizations (for example, the Clinical Social Work Association [CSWA]), regulations promulgated by state legislatures and licensing boards, and codes of conduct adopted by social service organizations and other employers.
+In addition, social work literature contains many discussions on ethical norms in the profession (Banks, 2012; Barsky, 2019; Dolgoff, Harrington, & Loewenberg, 2012; Reamer, 2018a, 2018c).